-After programming the sample to your board, test it by performing the following steps:
+After programming the sample to your development kit, complete the following steps to test it:

-Reset the board.
+Reset the kit.

-Observe that the boards connect.
-When service discovery is completed, the event logs are printed on the Central board’s terminal.
-Now you can send data between the two boards.
+When service discovery is completed, the event logs are printed on the Central’s terminal.
+Now you can send data between the two kits.

-To do so, type some characters in the terminal of one of the boards and hit Enter.
-Observe that the data is displayed on the UART on the other board.
+To send data, type some characters in the terminal of one of the kits and press Enter.
+Observe that the data is displayed on the UART on the other kit.